dtaht/blog-cerowrt/content/post/binary_silence.md

 description = "Finding and fixing real problems, faster"
 +++

+I've had this conversation one too many times over the past few years.
+They: "Dave,
-I've had this conversation one too many times over the past year.
-They: "Dave, we love this stuff, can you talk to us about how to add it into our next chip?"
+we love this stuff, can you talk to us about how to add it into our next chip?"
 Me: "All you have to do is expose a managable interface to the buffering, and let the higher layers of the stack take care of the rest". :silence:.
 That